Jasonye14/aws-hack2/README.md

 # Emissions Map

-### We propose a visualization tool to better understand the consumption of energy in the North America region.
+### We propose a visualization tool to help demonstrate how environmental factors differ throughout the world.